 Figures 7 illustrates annual loads and annual mean flow.
-The annual loads for chloride exhibited significant year-to-year variation indicating the influence of precipitation and flow on the transport of pollutants within the watershed and the river.
+The annual loads for chloride exhibited significant yearto-year variation indicating the influence of precipitation and flow on the transport of pollutants within the watershed and the river.
+The magnitude of annual loads generally reflected that of the annual mean flows in the Rum River during the study period.